ViktorZhurbin/js-notes/Functions/Functions misc.md

+### Terminology: parameters vs. arguments

+The term parameter and the term argument basically mean the same thing.
+If you want to, you can make the following distinction:

+- **Parameters are part of a function definition**.
+They are also called *formal parameters* and *formal arguments*.

+- **Arguments are part of a function call**.
+They are also called *actual parameters* and *actual arguments*.

 ### Never add a newline between return and the value

 For a long expression in return, it might be tempting to put it on a separate line, like this: